Contact@PowerXchanger.com

 recommend using a PowerXchanger frequency converter.

-Can I run a 60Hz motor on 50Hz power supply?
+Can I run a motor (mixer, pump, compressor) on the wrong frequency?

 How do I know if I need a frequency converter or a voltage transformer?